Automotive air conditioning repairs can be some of the most expensive problems that car owners will have to deal with.

-Get specific and question what the pressure readings where on the low and high sides.
-Low side pressure should be around or close to 35 and 45 psi with the compressor engaged.
+Low side pressure should be around 35 to 45 psi with the compressor engaged.

 The high side pressure will vary with the outside temperature and the kind of system installed on the vehicle but regardless it should have readings of over 150 psi with the compressor engaged.